Kenshiro-28/MAGI/README.md

 If the folder contains images from previous sessions, they will be overwritten.

+To ensure reasonable generation times, an **NVIDIA GPU with at least 8GB VRAM** is strongly recommended.
+Otherwise, MAGI will use the CPU for image generation, which is extremely slow and may require **over 64GB of system RAM**.

 #### Model Access

 Some models require authentication.
 To access these gated models: